tungli/F5170-julia/5_Interactions/README.md

 ## Time evolution of a distribution function
 In the previous section you analyzed the distribution function of velocity magnitude.
-In this section you will be using 3 distribution functions for 3 Cartesian components of the velocity vector and you will look at a simple time evolution of a system described by distrubtion functions.
+In this section you will be using 3 distribution functions for 3 Cartesian components of the velocity vector and you will look at a simple time evolution of a system described by distribution functions.

 Our simple model is based on the [Boltzmann transport equation](https://en.wikipedia.org/wiki/Boltzmann_equation)

 ![boltzmannEq](http://mathurl.com/y9qsxtzt.png)

-We will assume homogenity in spatial coordinates, zero external force and for the collision term we will assume the following form ([Krook](https://en.wikipedia.org/wiki/Bhatnagar%E2%80%93Gross%E2%80%93Krook_operator)):
+We will assume homogeneity in spatial coordinates, zero external force and for the collision term we will assume the following form ([Krook](https://en.wikipedia.org/wiki/Bhatnagar%E2%80%93Gross%E2%80%93Krook_operator)):

 ![krook](http://mathurl.com/y77eakb6.png)